kubernetes-sigs/cluster-api/test/infrastructure/docker/README.md

 ## Testing

-In order to test your local changes, go to the top level directory of this project, `cluster-api/` and run `make test-capd` to run the unit tests.
+In order to test your local changes, go to the top level directory of this project, `cluster-api/` and run `make test-docker-infrastructure` to run the unit tests.

 **Note:** `make test-e2e` runs the CAPI E2E tests that are based on CAPD (CAPD does not have a separated e2e suite).